Westminster: Wider uses of the name

 Given the focus on Westminster in English and British public life over centuries, the name "Westminster" is casually used as a metonym for the UK Parliament and for the political community of the United Kingdom generally.
 (The civil service is similarly referred to using the name of the northern sub-neighbourhood which it inhabits, "Whitehall".)
 "Westminster" is consequently also used in reference to the Westminster system, the parliamentary model of democratic government that has evolved in the United Kingdom and for those other nations, particularly in the Commonwealth of Nations and for other parts of the former British Empire that adopted it.

 The term "Westminster Village", sometimes used in the context of British politics, does not refer to a geographical area at all; employed especially in the phrase "Westminster Village gossip", it denotes a supposedly close social circle of members of parliament, political journalists, so-called spin-doctors and others connected to events in the Palace of Westminster and in Government ministries.

+The name "Westminster" is also associated with the Westminster Assembly, a council of theologians and members of the English Parliament that met at Westminster Abbey between 1643 and 1653 during the English Civil War.
+Convened to reform the Church of England, the assembly produced the Westminster Confession of Faith, the Westminster Larger Catechism, and the Westminster Shorter Catechism, collectively known as the Westminster Standards.
+These works were adopted by the Church of Scotland and have since become foundational doctrinal standards for many Presbyterian and Reformed churches worldwide.
+As a result, the name "Westminster" has acquired enduring significance in Christian theology alongside its longstanding political and governmental associations.

 Economy

 The area has a substantial residential population.
 By the 20th century Westminster saw rising numbers of residential apartments with wealthy inhabitants.
 Hotels, large Victorian homes and barracks exist near to Buckingham Palace.
+Westminster has a large number of pubs, bars and restaurants.
+As of October 2024, Westminster has 1,430 licensed restaurants employing 37,183 people, and 565 unlicensed restaurants employing 7,495 people, according to Office for National Statistics data; these are the highest figures among London boroughs.